niko17x/bluedit/NOTES.md

 [*] : Once user has typed in the comment box, comment submission button should be highlighted.
 [*] : Create function for comment submission.
 [*] : Submitting the comment should show below the comment box.
-[ ] : Delete comment when post gets deleted.
+[*] : Delete comment when post gets deleted.
+[*] : Work on voting for individual comments.
-[ ] : Work on voting for individual comments.
+[ ] : Fix voting on comments.
+There's a bug that does not calculate the voting correctly for comments.

 ### Todo (after 90% completion):